bryanbraun/bryanbraun.github.io/_posts/2014-07-21-the-relentless-increase-in-opportunity-costs.md

 date: 2014-07-21 19:28:49
 related: [
   "Opportunity Costs",
-  "Hamilton and the unsettling sense of urgency"
+  "Hamilton and the unsettling sense of urgency",
+  "Our Excuses"
 ]
 ---